Summarize This Article With

 Design trap to avoid: Many organizations build all three lines on paper but staff only the second.
 When the first line has no training on what to escalate and the third line arrives to audit an empty trail, the model fails before any vendor risk is actually managed.

-In BFSI, regulatory obligations under DORA, RBI, and MAS TRM make the Chief Risk Officer (CRO) the natural program owner.
-Operational resilience and regulatory defensibility are the primary obligations.
-The CISO owns the cybersecurity dimension within that structure.
+BFSI: Regulatory obligations under DORA, RBI, and MAS TRM make the CRO the natural program owner.
+Operational resilience and regulatory defensibility are the primary obligations, and both require enterprise-level risk authority that a CISO or procurement lead cannot independently exercise.
+The CISO owns the cybersecurity dimension within that structure, but does not own the program.

-In healthcare, where each third-party data breach costs an average of over $10 million per incident, the CISO typically leads TPRM because cybersecurity and HIPAA compliance are the dominant risk categories.
-Clinical and operational leaders provide a second dimension that purely technical roles cannot evaluate on their own.
+Healthcare: Where each third-party data breach costs an average of over $10 million per incident, the CISO typically leads TPRM because cybersecurity and HIPAA compliance are the dominant accountability areas.
+Clinical and operational leaders provide a second ownership dimension that purely technical roles cannot cover.
+A Compliance Officer owns BAA management and regulatory audit preparation as a distinct function alongside, not under, the CISO.

 How Does Cross-Functional Collaboration Between IT, Legal, and Compliance Strengthen Your TPRM Framework?